Ringworm symptoms & treatment

 Ringworm causes

 Ringworm is caused by fungi that grow and spread on warm, moist skin.
-It’s very contagious, so it’s important to get ringworm treatment right away.
 It’s commonly found in gyms, locker rooms, pools and playgrounds where it spreads easily because of the number of people using these facilities.
-The warm, wet environment is also ideal for keeping it alive.
+The warm, wet environment is also ideal for keeping it alive on floors, sinks, doorknobs and toilets, as well as on personal items like towels, brushes and combs.

 Ringworm risk factors